Books are a great way to exercise our brains.

 According to this study, listening to music while reading can have both positive and negative effects.

 Research says that it also helps in lowering cortisol levels.
-In short, it helps you relax and lowers your stress levels.
+In short, it enables you to relax and reduces your stress levels.

 But you know, it depends from person to person.